A Survey of PPG's Application in Authentication: PPG-based Authentication Model

-\textbf{Continuity:} Currently, in most authentication scenarios, authentication is usually performed only on the first access.
+\textbf{Continuity:} Authentication is usually performed only on the first access in most authentication scenarios.
 The user identity is maintained by the credentials obtained through authentication.
 It may lead to security risks for subsequent operations.
+For example, if a legitimate user leaves the device unattended, a malicious user accessing the device will potentially access other services.
 Continuous authentication enables continuous verification of the user's identity for the entire duration of the session.
-While traditional continuous authentication methods typically rely on transient events, PPG signals are continuous waveforms that can easily provide non-intrusive continuous authentication.
+While traditional continuous authentication methods typically rely on transient events, PPG signals are continuous waveforms that can easily provide non-intrusive continuous authentication. {We have marked the papers that reported the continuous authentication performance of their methods in Table~\ref{tab_outline_userauthentication}. }

-\textbf{Transparency:} Transparent authentication is imperceptible to the user.
-It does not require tedious user interactions and can enhance the user experience.
-Wearable device based PPG user authentication offers the possibility of transparent user authentication.
-It reduces the probability of a spoofing attack since the user does not know when the authentication occurred.
+\textbf{Transparency:} {Transparent authentication refers to an authentication process that is seamless, unobtrusive, and user-friendly.
+It aims to provide a frictionless user experience by minimizing user intervention or explicit authentication actions.
+In transparent authentication, the user's identity is verified in the background or implicitly through various methods or factors without requiring explicit input.} Wearable device-based PPG user authentication offers the possibility of transparent user authentication.
+It reduces the probability of a spoofing attack since the user does not know when the authentication occurred. {In Table~\ref{tab_outline_userauthentication}, the Transparency column excludes methods that necessitate active user participation. }

-\textbf{Accessibility:} It represents the applicability to different groups of people, for example, whether some people with physical disabilities can use it.
-Many popular authentication methods have accessibility barriers, e.g., the fingerprint of a burned finger.
-PPG signals can be collected in different body parts (ears, forehead, fingers, toes), implying high accessibility.